brandonbelisle/dealer-document-archive/README.md

 - **Self-Service Password Change** — Users can change their own password; admins can reset any user's password
 - **SSL/HTTPS Support** — Optional self-signed certificate generation with HTTP→HTTPS redirect

+### Multi-Application Platform

+The application now supports multiple integrated apps accessible from a centralized landing page:

+#### Dealer Document Archive (DDA)
+The core document management application with all features listed above.

+#### Credit Hold Tracker (CHT)
+A dedicated application for managing and tracking credit holds across your organization.

+#### Custom Applications
+Administrators can create custom app shortcuts in the **App Center** section of the Admin panel.
+Custom apps:
+- Display on the landing page and in the apps dropdown
+- Require a name, 4-character abbreviation (for the icon), and a URL
+- Redirect users to the configured URL when clicked

+#### Help Desk / Submit Help Ticket
+Users can submit support tickets from the landing page or apps dropdown:
+- Subject and message fields with multi-line text input
+- File attachments support (up to 5 files, 25MB each)
+- Tickets are emailed to a configurable support email address
+- Reply-to is set to the submitting user's email for easy responses
+- Customizable email branding (subject prefix, brand color, signature)

+### Email Integration

+- **SMTP Configuration** — Configure SMTP settings for sending emails
+- **Email Branding** — Customize brand color and email signature for all outgoing emails
+- **Email Subject Prefix** — Configure a custom prefix for help ticket email subjects
+- **Test Email** — Send test emails to verify SMTP configuration

 ## Tech Stack

 | Layer | Technology |